 To some extent, the brand is an external manifestation of the internal quality of the product.
 Therefore, branded tea companies with a good reputation are more likely to be trusted by consumers.
 As people pay more and more attention to the choice of branded products, “brand” has become a key factor when consumers buy tea.

-E-commerce has become an important sales channel for tea
+E-commerce has become an important sales channel for tea in China

 With the development of Internet e-commerce channels, in recent years, traditional tea companies have gradually realized the importance of channel diversification, and have continuously increased their investment in e-commerce channels.

 Establishing flagship stores on Taobao, JD.com, and other platforms or selling on the Chinese cross-border platforms without a physical entity in China are good choices for foreign tea companies, as it can save costs and reach more audiences.

 E-commerce is influencing almost every sector in China.
 According to the latest data, 35.3% of Chinese retail sales occur online and Chinese e-commerce represents 50% of the global market.